c9s/bbgo/README.md

 ### Synchronizing Trading Data

+By default, BBGO does not sync your trading data from the exchange sessions, so it's hard to calculate your profit and loss correctly.

 By synchronizing trades and orders to the local database, you can earn some benefits like PnL calculations, backtesting and asset calculation.